 Founder and President

-Elaine is a serial entrepreneur who thrives on creating brands, building businesses and helping nonprofits thrive.
+Elaine is a brilliant accessorizer and serial entrepreneur who thrives on creating brands, building businesses and helping nonprofits thrive.
 A native Oklahoman, she paid for her Economics degree at Tufts University by running a successful student rental management business.
-While pursuing post-college real estate projects in San Francisco, she met and married a promising young vintner, which refocused her enterprising spirit on building a wine brand.
+While pursuing post-college real estate projects in San Francisco, she met and married a promising young vintner, which refocused her enterprising spirit on building the fledgling Honig wine brand.
 Over the next 21 years, she marketed, branded, and pounded the pavement growing the winery that started in a garage into a nationally recognized and respected Napa Valley brand.
-Elaine developed Wine Women & Shoes, her first fundraising event concept, as a local community fundraiser that would double as a marketing opportunity for Napa Valley wines—a total win-win, whose formula proved (and continues to prove) irresistible.
-With a boundless love and thirst for art and literature, she conceived and launched her next fundraising concept—Farm to Table(aux)—in 2016, and created STUDIO 4forty where current and future event fundraising concept live and grow.
+Elaine developed Wine Women & Shoes as a local community fundraiser that would double as a marketing opportunity for Napa Valley wines—a total win-win, whose formula proved (and continues to prove) irresistible.
+Today, Elaine is an expert in the fine art of wine & shoe pairing (a.k.a.
+SHOEMMELIER), as well as an active participant in her Napa Valley community.
 She has served on the boards of several Napa Valley agricultural and land trusts, is currently on the board of the di Rosa art center, and has been honored as an Outstanding Woman in Agriculture.
 She and her loveable dog Houdini make their home in St. Helena.

 Director of Winery Relations